 Jill recently learned that the required minimum distribution (RMD) rules will cause her to take substantial, taxable distributions from her 401(k), whether she needs the money or not.
 This means she must pay ordinary income taxes on funds that have grown tax-free.
-If she fails to take a required minimum distribution, she will face a hefty 25% penalty (reduced to 10% if she corrects the error quickly).
+If she fails to take a required minimum distribution, she will face a hefty 50% penalty.